 3 Things to Consider Before Updating Your Website

 If you’re thinking about updating your website, you’re already one step ahead in the game of “Online Presence”!
-Many businesses fail to realize how important it is to keep their website updated, fresh, current and relevant.
+Many businesses fail to realize the importance of keeping their website updated, fresh, current, and relevant.
 They mistakenly think they can put a lot of effort into building their website and then take a “Set & Forget” attitude about it.
-Sure, that may give you a presence in the digital world, but it won’t do much for the success of your website, or business for that matter.
-So let’s take a look at some of the things you may like to consider as you plan your updates.
-This article discusses audience, technology and experience.
+Sure, that may give you a presence in the digital world, but it won’t do much for the success of your website, or business, for that matter.
+Let’s take a look at some of the things you may want to consider as you plan your updates.
+This article explores the intersection of audiencetechnology, and experience.

 Audience

 For most businesses, this will not have changed since launching their website.
 However, there’s no reason to overlook this consideration.
-It’s a good opportunity to take a peek at your website’s analytics to see who really is taking interest in what you’re offering.
-Perhaps your target market isn’t who you originally thought it would be, thus there could be room for adjustments in your copy or images that will be better-suited to the people who are visiting your site in order to convert them into buyers.
+It’s a good opportunity to review your website’s analytics and see who is genuinely interested in what you’re offering.
+Perhaps your target market isn’t who you originally thought it would be; thus, there may be room for adjustments in your copy or images that will be better suited to the people visiting your site, helping to convert them into buyers.

 Another way to look at this is that there’s a possibility your current content isn’t crafted appropriately to attract the audience you prefer to target.
 If you’re unsure, there are plenty of marketing/copywriting specialists who will be eager to help you evaluate the message you’re delivering and assist you with re-crafting it to be more appropriate to your goals.